terminalcloud/apps/docs/pimcore.md

 ---

 ## Usage
-Spin up your terminal container based on this snapshot and personalize your installation by clicking on "Check your installation here".
+Spin up your terminal Terminal based on this snapshot and personalize your installation by clicking on "Check your installation here".

 To login into the administration section, please use the credentials below: